snark squad | where nostalgia comes to die

 Lorraine: We open on the Sunnydale High yard, where Willow is characteristically flipping out about something.
 This time: SAT scores. ““740?
 Verbal?
 I’m pathetic.
 Illiterate.
 I’m Cletus the slackjawed yokel.”
 I got the same score as Willow!
 The difference was that I saw mine and went, “WOOHOO!”

-Sweeney: The fact that Willow is complaining about her actually really awesome score to her idiot best friend is actually a strike against Willow, IMO.
-Not that defending Xander is ever something I do naturally, it was stupidly insensitive of her to not see/understand where this was all going for him.
+Sweeney: The fact that Willow is complaining about her really awesome score to her idiot best friend is a strike against Willow, IMO.
+Not that defending Xander is ever something I do naturally, but it was stupidly insensitive of her to not see/understand where this was all going for him.
 Plus, just, shut up because that’s an awesome score.

 K: Over here on Team From Another Country and Have No Idea What This Means (which I should probably find a shorter name for), I mostly just yelled “OMG, CLETUS THE SLACKJAWED YOKEL!!” at the screen, because I’d forgotten all about him.